 - You need to have final, written IRB approval before you begin.
 All consent forms and flyers must be approved, date-stamped, and signed by the IRB before being used.

 - If you do not have IRB approval for your research, your research project cannot be recognized by UM and, for students, may not be accepted to fulfill any academic requirements.

 - Except in very limited circumstances, the IRB cannot review research that has already been conducted.

 - HHS Office for Human Research Protections (OHRP)

 - NIH Policy and Guidelines on the Inclusion of Children As Participants In Research Involving Human Subjects

-- Select Survey, a UM web tool, makes it easy to develop, administer and analyze online surveys (When using any online survey software, include a statement of confidentiality in your IRB application materials)
+- Qualtrics, a UM-hosted web survey tool, makes it easy to develop, administer and analyze online surveys (When using any online survey software, include a statement of confidentiality in your IRB application materials)